mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 ## Azure DataLake Storage Gen2
 - Gen1 is a separate service for hierarchical data storage for analytical data lakes that allows you to work with struct, semi-struct & unstruct data in files
 - Gen2 is integrated into azure storage -> now can use blob storage and cost control policies of storage tiers and hierarchical file system capabilities
-- Hadoop, Azure DB, Synapse analytics can mount a distr file system in Az Data Lake Store Gen2 and use it to process huge volumes of data
+- Hadoop, Azure DB, Synapse analytics can mount a distr file system in Az Data Lake Store Gen2 and use it to process huge volumes of data (exabytes) in a hierarchical structure
 - to create it, you MUST enable **Hierarchical Namespace** option & create a blob container in the azure storage account either upon creation, or "upgrading" the storage account
     - upgrading/altering a storage account to support hierarchical namespace is NOT reversible, once done, you are stuck with it
     - from [hierarchical namespace](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace): appears to enable file system setup of directories UNDER a container - unlike standard blob storage
+- because it has hierarchical "folders" you can put RBAC ACL on the files/folders

 ![DL Storage Gen2](./pictures/DP-900/azure-data-lake-storage-structure.png)
 > NOTE THE HIERARCHICAL NAMESPACE - DIFFERENT FROM PLAIN BLOB STORAGE

 ## Azure Files
 - file shares enable you to store file on one computer and grant access to that file to users & apps running on other machines
-    - works great for LAN, but doesn't scale well if users are spread out across geography
+    - works great for LAN, but doesn't scale well if users are spread out across geography \
+    - can also be good for media (videos/pictures) to share in a secure & organized way
 - Azure Files creates a cloud-based NFS to make files available to a broad set of users
     - NOT to be confused with File Synch which extends Azure File Storage so that on-prem files can be shared more easily with users at other sites
     - hosting in Azure allows you to eliminate hardware costs, maintenance overhead and benefit from HA & scalable cloud storage